dgchrt/core2d/README.md

 - collision detection: translated to events, to keep update logic clean
 - image cache: assets and their transformations are reused automatically
 - user input: human interaction is abstracted via controllers and pointers
-- virtual resolution: internal geometry free the app logic from displays
+- virtual resolution: internal geometry frees the app logic from displays

 ## Installing
 ### Node.js